VikasMeshram2708/Slambook-2.0-deploy/README.md

 * Because it follows best practices using TypeScript which is a facilitate us with the type safety, and the best naming convention , Camel Casing on file names.

 * 0Auth, Testing of Components, Top linting rules, Docker for containerization.

+* Using form React Hook Form library for form validations.